-Are you looking to buy a park home at Blue Ridges Park, Ockley?
-This park is located in a small village called Ockley one of Surrey's most idyllic places to reside in the North Downs.
-With Ockley Station nearby and the village is just 7 miles away from Dorking Town Centre, Blue Ridges offers private, peaceful surroundings as well as the opportunities of a local town.
+Blue Ridges Park is located in a small village called Ockley one of Surrey's most idyllic places to reside in the North Downs.
+With Ockley Station nearby and the village is just 7 miles away from Dorking Town Centre, the park offers private, peaceful surroundings as well as the opportunities of a local town.

 About Blue Ridges Park